Back to Blog

 The FL-100 (Petition for Dissolution of Marriage) is the primary document you file to start a divorce in California.
 It tells the court your basic information, what you're asking for, and establishes the legal grounds for ending your marriage.
 Think of it as your formal request to the court system to dissolve your marriage.

-or don't understand.
-The verification makes this a sworn statement to the court.
+The verification makes this a sworn statement to the court — take it seriously.

 Common Mistakes to Avoid